-- Your pet must be microchipped with a 15 digit ISO pet microchip.
-If your pet's microchip is not ISO 11784 compliant, you can bring your own microchip scanner.
+To enter Taiwan, your pet must first be microchipped with an ISO 11784/11785 pet microchip that has 15 digits and is non-encrypted.
+If your pet's microchip is not ISO 11784/11785 compliant, you can bring your own microchip scanner.

-- You will need to apply for an Import Permit from Hsinchu Branch or Kaohsiung Airport Inspection Station of Kaohsiung Branch at least 30 days prior to shipment.
+You will need to apply for an import permit from Hsinchu Branch or Kaohsiung Airport Inspection Station of Kaohsiung Branch at least 20 days prior to shipment.

 Whenever you travel to a foreign country like Taiwan, it is always advisable to carry some form of identification indicating ownership of your pet.